kaizen-ai/kaizenflow/docs/Quick_start_for_developing.md

   - pull the latest container with `invoke docker_pull`
   ```

-- To start a Jupyter server:
+  2. Start a Jupyter server

   ```
   > i docker_jupyter